These terms and conditions govern your use of the website alphaminr.com and its related

 (b) Expected aircraft deliveries reflect adjustments communicated by Boeing and Airbus or estimated by United.
 However, aircraft deliveries are subject to a number of variables, as further described in Part I, Item 1A.
 Risk Factors of the 2024 Form 10-K, and we cannot guarantee delivery of any particular aircraft at any specific time notwithstanding firm purchase commitments.

-The following table summarizes our cash flows for the three months ended March 31 (in millions):
+The following table summarizes our cash flows for the nine months ended September 30 (in millions):

 2025